seanrcollings/arc/docs/docs/usage/command-parameters.md

 - Just like `Argument`, an `Option` is optional if the argument is given a default value, and required otherwise.
 However, it is usually good practice to make `Options` optional (hence the name).

 ### Arguments to `arc.Option()`
-- `name: str`: The name that will be used the the param on the command line
+- `#!python name: str`: The name that will be used the the param on the command line
-- `short: str`: A length-one string that will be used for the short-name of this option (`--help -> -h`)
+- `#!python short: str`: A length-one string that will be used for the short-name of this option (`--help -> -h`)
-- `default: Any`: The default value for the param
+- `#!python  default: Any`: The default value for the param
-- `description: str`: A string that documents the use / purpose of the parameter.
+- `#!python  description: str`: A string that documents the use / purpose of the parameter.
 Will be used in `--help` documentation
-- `callback: Callable`: a function which will be called with the parsed value from the command line
+- `#!python  callback: Callable`: a function which will be called with the parsed value from the command line
+- - `#!python complete: CompletionFunc`: a function which will be called to provide [completions](./shell-completions.md) for the parameter.
+This argument will superscede completions for the parameters type